shirakaba/react-native-native-runtime/README.md

 For now, we support just Objective-C (for iOS/macOS/tvOS devices, but I'll refer to iOS for brevity).
 Adding support for Java (for Android devices) is on my wishlist for the future.

+> [!NOTE]
+>
+> I explained how this all works in my React Native EU 2022 talk, [How to access all the Objective-C APIs using JSI](https://www.youtube.com/watch?v=foEacW-Ze3w).
+I actually tried refactoring the code here to make the talk easier to deliver, and you can see my attempted tidy-up in the repo named [rnobjc](https://github.com/shirakaba/rnobjc).
+I can't say whether the tidy-up truly improved things, but feel free to check it out as another way of writing the same thing – it's the same fundamental approach though, to be clear.

 ## Installation

 Please get in contact if these instructions don't work for you!